Taylor Motter Preview, Player Props: Cardinals vs. Padres

 - Motter has driven in a run twice this season, but just one in each of those games.

-- He has scored a run in three of 27 games so far this season.
+- He has scored in three games this year (11.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.